drakkan/sftpgo/docs/full-configuration.md

       - `memory`, unsigned integer.
 The amount of memory used by the algorithm (in kibibytes).
 Default: 65536.
       - `iterations`, unsigned integer.
 The number of iterations over the memory.
 Default: 1.
       - `parallelism`. unsigned 8 bit integer.
 The number of threads (or lanes) used by the algorithm.
 Default: 2.
+  - `update_mode`, integer.
+Defines how the database will be initialized/updated.
+0 means automatically.
+1 means manually using the initprovider sub-command.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"